10) Double estate and gift exclusion

 Since the corporate income tax rate decreased, Congress had to think of a way to incentivize pass-through entities.
 What they came up with is the “Qualified Business Income,” or QBI, deduction.
 Generally, this deduction equals 20% of income from qualified passthrough trades or businesses.
 The calculation of the deduction is complicated, as there are various limitations and phase outs based upon a taxpayer’s total taxable income, whether or not a business is a “Specified Service Trade or Business” (SSTB), the amount of capital assets the business has, and the amount of wages paid by the business.
 With such complexity, it is vital that you contact your WK adviser to see how this deduction will affect you.
 To see a flow-through diagram relating to this deduction, please click here.

 1) Tax rate decrease

-The tax rates and the brackets for figuring tax in 2018 will be vastly different than those used in 2017.
+Individual: The 2017 Tax Act drastically changed the tax rates and the brackets for figuring tax for tax years 2018 and beyond.
 Although the number of tax brackets remained the same at seven, the tax rate for each bracket decreased and the income thresholds increased.
-Meaning the tax rate for each tax bracket decreased and you won’t jump to a higher tax bracket as quickly as in the past due to the increased income thresholds.
+Meaning, the tax rate for each tax bracket decreased and you won’t jump to a higher tax bracket as quickly as in the past due to the increased income thresholds.
 For more information on the individual tax rates, please read more here.

-The corporate tax rate for 2018 is a flat 21% for all income levels.
+Corporate: The corporate tax rate for 2018 and beyond is a flat 21% for all income levels.
 The old tax law consisted of multiple tax brackets with the tax rates ranging from 15% to 35%, but now all corporate income is subject to the same tax rate– a flat 21%.
-To see a comparison of 2017 tax rates to the 2018 rate, please click here.